Purdue-CS193/homework-0-pJcDSc/index.md

 ## Welcome to GitHub Pages

+# Peter Jin's First CS193 Homework

+Some of my favorite things about CS 19300 include

+- The really cool instructors (very cool)
+- Not having too much work to do
+- Nice introduction to the CS major
+- Very cool website template for github pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.